WHERNTO: wellnes erudite righton

 2.2 Acetaminophen (Tylenol) Toxicity Mechanism

-- Discovery: Liver-on-a-chip technology (see 2.1) equipped with nanotechnology-based optoelectronic sensors identified that acetaminophen blocks cellular respiration in minutes, independently of its toxic metabolite NAPQI.
+- Discovery: Liver-on-a-chip technology (see 2.1) equipped with nanotechnology-based optoelectronic sensors identified that acetaminophen blocks cellular respiration in minutes at much lower doses than previously believed, revealing an ultra‑rapid mitochondrial respiration impairment component not captured in legacy in vivo studies.

-- Validation: Sensors placed inside the bionic tissue detected rapid changes in oxygen uptake at much lower doses than previously believed, a process missed by 50 years of animal research.
+- Validation: Sensors placed inside the bionic tissue detected rapid changes in oxygen uptake at much lower doses than previously believed from decades of animal research.

 2.3 Lung-on-a-Chip for Antiviral Efficacy